Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Nvidia Titan Xp should perform a lot faster than the GeForce RTX 2060 Super overall. (explain)
+Memory BandwidthIn theory, the Nvidia Titan Xp will be 22% faster than the GeForce RTX 2060 Super overall, due to its greater data rate. (explain)

-Texel RateThe Nvidia Titan Xp should be much (more or less 90%) better at anisotropic filtering than the GeForce RTX 2060 Super. (explain)
+Texel RateThe Nvidia Titan Xp should be quite a bit (approximately 90%) faster with regards to texture filtering than the GeForce RTX 2060 Super. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Nvidia Titan Xp is a better choice, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Nvidia Titan Xp is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison